Classic Hydramatic Rebuild and Resurrection Service

 • Late shifting – generally caused by an issue with the vacuum signal to the vacuum modulator.
 Check for engine vacuum leaks, collapsed vacuum hoses, misrouted vacuum lines at the engine.
 A plugged vacuum manifold port may also cause the issue.
 Leaking booster.
 When in doubt, install a vacuum gauge at the vacuum modulator and check the vacuum signal and response.
 The gauge should follow "crisply" the engine throttle changes without delay.
 If all looks good, try another modulator.
 Also, if the modulator is leaking fluid at the vacuum port, replace it.

-• No Shifting – be careful with this one.
-Can be tricky.
-No shift may be caused by a stuck or inoperative governor, or may act like a no-shift when in fact the modulator is holding back the shift since the vacuum signal to the transmission may be “wide open throttle”.
+• No Shifting – be careful with this one - can be tricky to diagnose.
+No shift may be caused by a stuck or inoperative governor, or may act like a no-shift when in fact the modulator or transmission throttle system is holding back the shift since the "signal" to the transmission may be “wide open throttle”.
 The best test is to accelerate the vehicle to the last 1st-to-2nd shift point (generally at or near 35 MPH).
-If the vehicle shifts hard into 2nd, check the modulator and vacuum signal.
-If the vehicle does not shift, it is likely governor pressure problems and deeper diagnosis or repair may be needed.
+If the vehicle shifts hard into 2nd, check the modulator or transmission throttle system.
+If the vehicle does not shift, it may be governor pressure problems and deeper diagnosis or repair may be needed.
 If you are able, check for a stripped governor gear or stuck govenor valve by removing the governor and inspecting.
 Stuck valve may be an indication of metal in oil.

 • Late bump shift from 1st to 2nd – This may be caused by second gear clutch / band issues, a damaged 1-2 accumulator servo or second gear band adjustment (if equipped).
 In any case, the transmission will require inspection, adjustment and / or repair.